"If the DGCCRF shows up, what do I do?"

 The Compliance Problem

-When you display -60%, you must prove that the reference price is real.
+When you display -60%, you must prove the reference price is real.
 Not just a number pulled out of thin air to fake a promotion.

 What We Built